appseconnect/docs/_posts/License-Management/2018-09-17-license-generation.md

 ![rolling-window7](/staticfiles/licensekey/rolling-window7.png)

 **Note: (a)This feature of Generating Temporary License is solely for the Partners and the Developers.
-        (b) On expiration of the license key, the environment will no longer be accessible to the concerned Partner/Developer and would be auto-logged out from the agent
+        (b) On expiration of the license key, the environment will no longer be accessible to the concerned Partner/Developer and would be auto-logged out from the agent.
-        (c) Feed will not generate any login details of the user with respect to generating tempoarry license key for an organization**
+        (c) Feed will not generate any login details of the user with respect to generating tempoarry license key for an organization.**